Cargo securing - different methods

 Examples of lashings are web lashings, loadbinders with chain and fixed winches.
 The equipment can be used in different applications e.g. top-over lashings (friction lashing), direct lashings and loop lashings.

-Means that the cargo is mechanically locked to the load bearer.
+Locking means that the cargo is mechanically locked to the cargo carrier.
 One example is twistlock for containers.

 Different kinds of lashings